WildCoastSolutions/UnitTesting/README.md

 AssertThrows(code, exception_type) // Test passes if code throws exception_type
-AssertPrints(code, string)         // Test passes if code prints string AssertPrintsToStderr(code, string) // As above but to stderr
+AssertPrints(code, string)         // Test passes if code prints string AssertPrintsToStderr(code, string) // As above but to stderr AssertThreadSafe(code, iterations) // Spawns three threads that each run the code <iterations> times.
+				      Failure is a crash or deadlock.

 EndTest  	// Prints results and exits with the number of failures
 ```